foxitsoftware/PDF_UA-2/README.md

 ISO 14289-2 (PDF/UA-2) significantly improves the accessibility of PDF.
 Foxit's PoC implementation of various PDF creation and consumption tools

 We provide [Installer](installer/README.md) for our PoC implementations.
-The [PDF Sample files](samples/README.md) we produced to achieve interoperability
+The [PDF Sample files](samples/README.md) we produced to achieve interoperability.

 We are testing several AI approaches to help with automatic math recognition as a part of remediation processes.
 The results of our discoveries can be found here:
 [Recognition](recognition/README.md)